 The late Dr. James G. Hughes was a pioneer in child abuse prevention and intervention.
 He founded Le Bonheur Children in Crisis, was a founding member of the Memphis Child Advocacy Center board of directors, and was a lifelong advocate for children.

-There are many people to thank for this year's event.
-The Overton Quartet, from Overton High School, played beautifully.
+The 2017 program included the Overton Quartet, from Overton High School, played beautifully.
 Our guest speaker, Nancy Chandler, talked about the early years of the Memphis CAC and the Shelby County Child Protection Investigation Team.
 She was helped by Dr. Bill Murphy, Deputy Chief Sharonda Hampton, Judge Bobby Carter, and long-time supporter Marilyn Paavola.
 The members of the planning committee, award nomination and selection committees, and other contributors are listed on the program.
 It was a great celebration of our team, our supporters, our community partners, and our proud history.